Jorge-Ortiz-Mata/yorchauth-api-gem/README.md

 ## Getting Started
 This gem requires JWT to send and receive the authentication tokens encrypted.
-Be sure to specified this gem withinypur Gemfile
+Be sure to specified this gem within your Gemfile

 ## Installation
 Add this line to your application's Gemfile: